EnoxSoftware/VuforiaWithOpenCVForUnityExample/README.md

 Environment
 -----
-OSX Mavericks
+Windows 8.1
 Unity 5.4.0f3
 vuforia-unity-6-0-114.unitypackage
 SD_UnityChan-1.unitypackage
 OpenCV for Unity 2.0.6

 In Unity 4.6, It seems the black screen problem occurs while using the combination of Vuforia and OpenCVForUnity.